 BY DOMINIC PINO STAFF WRITER

 It’s 2-0 in the top of the second, Mets leading the Padres on May 7, 2016.
 The Mets are at bat with a man on second and two outs when every National League fan’s worst nightmare occurs: it’s the pitcher’s spot in the batting order.
-Oh well, pitchers can’t hit, he’ll get out, and we will wait till next inning, whatever.
+Oh well, pitchers can’t hit, he’ll get out, and we’ll wait till next inning, whatever.

 Mets pitcher Bartolo Colón ambles to the plate.
-Sarcastically nicknamed “Big Sexy,” Colón is listed at 5 feet 11 inches and 285 pounds.
+Sarcastically nicknamed “Big Sexy,” Colón is listed at 5 feet, 11 inches and 285 pounds.
 He’s way past his prime at age 42 and has been in the league since 1997.
 The Padres’ pitcher gets a ball and a strike on him and then throws a 90-mph fastball, center-cut, and Colón puts all 285 pounds into his swing and pulls the ball over the left-field fence.
 It was a no-doubter, and it was Colón’s first (and so far only) career home run.

-As he trots, no, lumbers around the bases, the TV announcer shouts, “The impossible has happened.”
+As he trots, no, lumbers around the bases, the TV announcer shouts, “The impossible has happened!”
 There’s not a person in the stadium who isn’t having fun.
 Moments like that are the reason we watch sports.
 Watch it on YouTube.
 You can’t help but smile.

 Then, wipe that smile off your face because there are some killjoys out there who want to make sure a moment like that never happens again.

 In fact, if the Mets and Padres were in the American League, Colón would have never picked up a bat.
 Since 1973, the American League (AL) has had a designated hitter (DH), a player who only bats and takes the pitcher’s spot in the batting order.